 "She’s like, coach, I feel bad about not playing.
 I miss it, big mistake," Mahar recalled.
 "I said well tomorrow’s the last day to sign up for sports.
 You can still play if you want.
 If you want it bad enough, you can."

 Mahar was under the impression an athlete needed 10 practices before being allowed to compete.
 Practice requirements apply to only football and wrestling, which he said he found out after the fact.
 It didn’t matter.
-Mahar knew adding someone to a close-knit team several weeks into
+Mahar knew adding someone to a close-knit team several weeks into the season comes with its pitfalls.

 "I held her out until I was OK with her, until her family was OK with her, until the team was OK with her," Mahar said.
 "She skipped tryouts, so I wanted the team to be OK with her.
 Everyone had to be OK with playing Tori and the team was like let’s play Tori, coach, let’s play Tori.
 So we’ve been playing her."